Dongguk University: Expansion

 In 1951 after the Third Battle of Seoul, the college withdrew from Seoul, and provisional lectures were held in Jung District, Busan until the college got back to the original place September 1953 after the Korean War.
-Dongguk College was one of the first institutions in the South Korea to gain university status in the western sense, being designated the present-day Dongguk University in 1953.
+Dongguk College was one of the first institutions in the South Korea to gain university status in the western sense, being designated the now Dongguk University in 1953.
 The postgraduate school opened simultaneously.

 From 1950s to 1980s, the university underwent a major vitalisation.
-Construction of Myeongjin Hall which is the oldest building in the university now began on March, 1956, and finished on December 30.
+Construction of Myeongjin Hall which is the oldest building in the university now began in March 1956, and finished on December 30.
 In 1959, the Dongguk University Broadcasting system was initiated.
 The university took over Eunseok Elementary School in 1965, Heunguk Middle–High School in 1966, and Keumsan Middle–Commercial High school and Myeongseong Girls' Middle–High School in 1967.
 The College of Education was launched in 1968 with four courses, adding Physical Education major a year later.
 The Graduate School of Public Administration was founded in 1967, and In 1978 the Gyeongju Campus was established and opened in 1979.
-Also during the 1960s students of the university participated in the democratic uprisings of South Korea, which caused deaths of students of the university.
+Also during the 1960s students of the university participated in the democratic uprisings of South Korea, which caused the deaths of students of the university.
 Students participated in the April Revolution against the autocratic government in 1960, and the June 3 Resistance in opposition to the negotiation for the Treaty on Basic Relations between Japan and the Republic of Korea in 1964.

 In 1982, the university saw an academic overhaul which divided the College of Liberal Arts and Sciences into the College of the Arts and the College of Natural Science.
 In 1983, the university opened Gyeongju Oriental Medicine Hospital Attached to College of Korean Medicine, and opened Pohang Hospital and Dongguk University Medical Center in 1988.
 In 1989, the university opened Dongguk Oriental Medicine Hospital and opened Gyeongju Hospital Attached to College of Medicine in 1991.
 In 1997 the university made an agreement with Royal University of America, which was the educational institution located in Los Angeles.
 On March 5, 2009, Royal University of America was merged into Dongguk University, finally becoming Dongguk University Los Angeles.

+In September 2025, Dongguk University announced that it has been selected for the 2026 Campus Town Project promoted by the Seoul Metropolitan Government.
+Through this selection, Dongguk University plans to discover and foster youth start-up companies for four years from 2026 and promote a start-up support system centered on start-ups in school.